Reconfigurable Intelligent Surface-Assisted Cross-Layer Authentication for Secure and Efficient Vehicular Communications: Introduction

 To overcome this limitation, physical (PHY)-layer authentication techniques have emerged as a promising solution to reduce the overheads associated with upper-layer cryptographic approaches \cite{b16}.
 These techniques employ the unique features of wireless channels, such as channel amplitude and phase responses \cite{b17}, and the hardware impairments, such as analogue front-end imperfections and carrier frequency offset \cite{b18}, to discriminate between terminals.
-Integrating the PHY-layer into the upper-layer authentication approaches enhances the network's security and scalability, introducing what is referred to as ``cross-layer authentication'' \cite{b19}.
-The current state-of-the-art cross-layer authentication in VANETs uses crypto-based methods for initial identity verification, and PHY-layer methods for re-authentication \cite{b20}.
-However, the performance of PHY-layer-based techniques in terms of detection and false alarm probabilities depends on the signal-to-noise ratio (SNR).
-The higher the SNR, the higher the detection probability, and vice versa.
-Considering the significant wireless channel variations and the instability of vehicular communication links caused by unpredictable obstructions, the re-authentication performance can be adversely affected, posing a challenge.

-Reconfigurable Intelligent Surfaces (RISs) have emerged as a novel class of planar meta-material structures that can manipulate and reflect incident electromagnetic waves through dynamic surface property adjustments \cite{b21}.
-By controlling the electromagnetic waves' reflection and scattering, RISs can enhance wireless communication systems' SNR values, resulting in improved PHY-layer re-authentication performance.

-Following is a summary of this paper's contributions: \begin{enumerate} \item This paper extends our prior work introduced in \cite{b1} by developing a pseudo-identity-based PHY-layer re-authentication method, following the initial legitimacy detection using PKI-based authentication.
-This significantly reduces the communication and computation costs of transmitting and verifying a cryptographic signature for every message transmission while maintaining the security and privacy requirements of VANETs. \item For enhanced performance, we demonstrate how the RIS can help improve the PHY-layer authentication's detection probability for non-line-of-sight V2I communication scenarios.
-Accordingly, we investigated the scheme's performance for RIS-assisted vehicular communication through theoretical analysis and practical experimentation using $1$-bit RIS with $64 \times 64$ reflective elements. \item We demonstrate that the proposed scheme satisfies VANETs' security and privacy requirements and resists passive and active attacks.
-Our final analysis compares the scheme's computation and communication costs to traditional crypto-based approaches. \end{enumerate}
+Interested readers in this topic are referred to \cite{b33, b34, b35, b36}, where Chen et al. \cite{b33, b34} introduce a secure PHY-layer message authentication mechanism, regardless of the computation availability of adversaries.
+The work presented in reference \cite{b35} introduces an innovative message authentication scheme that integrates a secure channel coding mechanism.
+This mechanism leverages random coding techniques to effectively identify potential man-in-the-middle (MITM) attacks.
+Reference \cite{b36} presents a keyless authentication methodology characterised by a high authentication rate, thereby enhancing network scalability.
+However, PHY-layer methods cannot be alternative to crypto-based methods due to challenges in extracting distinguishing features or channel attributes in hardware impairments-based and feature-based approaches.
+Additionally, observing all communicating terminals' secret features within a limited coherence period and dealing with minor differences between hardware impairments remain significant challenges.
+For more details, refer to \cite{b1}.